collocations.org

 They suffered a severe reduction in income.

-accept, welcome | give (sb), offer (sb) | propose
+give (sb), offer (sb)

-She proposed a reduction in the state president''s powers.
+She proposed a reduction in the state president's powers.

-notice, observe, witness
+notice, observe, see

-announce | forecast
+announce

 mean, represent